Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

 Use the Interconnect feature for direct communication between private clouds in different availability zones, enabling connectivity between the private clouds management and workload networks.
-The IP address for each private cloud should be unique to avoid overlap, as the Interconnect does not check for this.
+The IP address for each private cloud should be unique to avoid overlap, as the AVS Interconnect does not check for this.

 **Resources**